hightechict/DashDashVersion/README.md

 ### Keep in mind

 * Only `release/`, `hotfix/`, `develop` and `feature/` branches are supported, for other branches a human has to decide on a version number.
-* Make sure to tag release and hotfix branches after generating a version number, the next version number is solely reliant upon that tag.
+* Make sure to tag `release/` and `hotfix/` branches after generating a version number, the next version number is solely reliant upon that tag.
 * For unsupported branches if a tag is already present in the correct format, that version number will be returned, to facilitate rebuilds on `master` for example.

 ## What version number to expect